 What happens if I don’t deal with the Bankruptcy Notice within the prescribed time period?

 You will have committed an ‘act of bankruptcy’ and this could be used against you to obtain a court order to declare you bankrupt.
 If granted, the order will, among other things, see a trustee seize your assets including houses and land to pay your debts and their fees in administering your bankrupt estate.

 While these court proceedings, known as a creditor’s petition, can still be opposed at this stage this is oftentimes an expensive exercise.

 The above summary is meant only as a general overview of bankruptcy notices.
 The prudent course of action upon receiving a bankruptcy notice is to immediately seek legal advice.
-For more information on bankruptcy matters please contact Shavin Silva at Pace Lawyers on (08) 8410 9294 or email him directly at firstname.lastname@example.org.
+For more information on bankruptcy matters please contact Shavin Silva at Pace Lawyers on (08) 8410 9294 or via email with this form.

 This length of time may vary depending on your personal circumstances.

 This is not an exhaustive list, you may have other options depending on your circumstances.